How to destroy your EMS equipment.

 Quaternary ammonium compounds (QAV for short) are among other things contained as an active ingredient in traditional, common disinfectants – mostly when it is not an alcohol-based product.
 The most common are:

 The active ingredients mentioned are Chemicals that are toxic and highly irritating to humans , where even a low concentration can be enough Allergies and Skin irritation (Contact dermatitis) .
 In our Article about skin irritation from harmful substances You can find out more about conventional disinfectants.

 Because they are used as the main or additional active ingredient in many household cleaners and common (professional and industrial) disinfectants, the active ingredients of the QAV get onto the surfaces of the contact surfaces to be disinfected.
 Investigations showed an increased concentration of the accumulation of quaternary ammonium compounds in crack and wear areas of plastic surfaces (polymers) .

 If you take a look at the home studios or the common disinfectants, one thing quickly becomes clear:

 It is obviously which is why disinfected contact surfaces in EMS micro studios wear out and a damaged surface remains.
 The regular use of these “ Chemical clubs “EMS vest cleaning can therefore have a direct impact on Material damage and Skin irritation to have.
 It also has a massive impact on the environment .

 Our brezeasy® products are s specially developed for the needs of Crossfit and EMS studios .
 A product line for all hygiene-relevant situations that you as a studio operator encounter in daily training!

-Find out now how you can use material-friendly and sustainable hygiene make a difference can – for you and your environment.
-Benefit from a more sustainable model for business and from more efficient costs than B2B buyers .
+Find out now how you can make a difference with material-friendly and modern hygiene – for you and your customers.
+Benefit from a sustainable partner model for business and more efficient costs as a B2B buyer .